City Assosa, Ethiopia

 As a volunteer, you will:

--Working in collaboration with the RHB leadership, staff in reviewing and adjustment of existing educational materials for social risk prevention
+-Work in collaboration with leadership and staff to review and adjust existing educational materials for social risk prevention

 Essential Academic Qualifications:

--University Degree in education, gender studies, international development, social work or related field.
+-University Degree in education, gender studies, health, international development, social work or related field.

 Essential Professional Background: